 (4) If the Commission cancels a probity approval notice it must promptly notify the approved company of the fact.

-[Section 15 inserted by No. 51 of 2003 s.
+[Section 15 inserted: No. 51 of 2003 s.
 7.]

 16. Intention to order disposal of shares, notice of

 (1) If the Minister is of the opinion that the power under section 17(1) should be exercised in respect of a person, the Minister must serve the person with a written notice —